RedHatInsights/ccx-notification-service/docs/configuration.md

 ## Processing configuration

-Processing configuration is in section `[processing]` in config file
+Processing configuration is in section `[processing]` in configuration file

 ```
 [processing]